-The Buyers Solicitor will enquire from the Sellers Solicitor whether the services are under the control of the Local Authority.
-In new housing developments the Builder is responsible for putting the services in place and looking after them until the Local Authority takes control.
+The Buyer's Solicitor will enquire from us whether the services are under the control of the Local Authority.
+In new housing developments, the Builder is responsible for putting the services in place and looking after them until the Local Authority takes control.